Why Fair for Rare

 The Ripple Effect of Rare Disease

-There are many issues common to rare disease regarding diagnosis, access to coordinated care, access to services, access to treatment and role of research.
+There are many issues common to rare disease regarding diagnosis, data collection, access to coordinated care, access to services, access to treatment and role of research.
 Diagnosis is often difficult or delayed and many rare diseases have no effective treatment.
 Some require new expensive treatments and patients often have no choice but to lobby Government for access to treatment.
-Information about rare diseases is often scarce or difficult to access for the health professional, patient and supporters.
+Information about rare diseases is often scarce or difficult to access for health professionals, patients and supporters.
 The psychological burden and lack of practical support is a major issue in the treatment and management of rare diseases.